Gartner Research discovers bioteams and swarms

 The latest Swarmteams implementation is SwarmTribes which helps social object owners (e.g. musicians/bands, sports teams, film-makers) and good cause sponsors (e.g. Volunteering, Environmental, Public Health) to form unique collaborations with their fans/supporters for mutual benefit.

-Tags: bioteams, connections, swarm, weak ties
+Tags: bioteams, connections, swarm, virtual communities, virtual teams, weak ties

 Bioteams Books Reviews